Akaame/Intervalt/README.md

 - Adapter classes for bintrees.BinaryTree, bintrees.RBTree, bintrees.AVL

 ## TODO

 - Make classes pickleable if they are not.
 Check it.
+- Do a pickling example
+- Do a UNIX time interval tree example.
-- Create Strategy pattern for each tree type
+- Create Strategy pattern for each tree backend
 - Create StrategyFactory pattern for creating IntervalTrees
 - Add to github
 - CI at Travis